kotoko/program-tester-python/README.md

     echo 'alias program-tester="~/.program-tester/program-tester.py"' >> ~/.bash_aliases
     echo 'alias program-tester-update="~/.program-tester-update.sh"' >> ~/.bash_aliases

-At the end restart all consoles, which was already launched.
+Restart all terminals, which was already launched.
 Logging out and then logging in should be sufficient.

 Done!